cyberark/conjur-service-broker/README.md

         # Policy for the Space
         - !policy
-          # Space GUID from PCF.
+          # Space GUID from the platform.
           # This may be obtained by running `cf space --guid {space name}
           id: 8bf39f4a-ebde-437b-9c38-3d234b80631a
           body: